ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 * 3: Do a reverse constant velocity move until limit switch is hit then zero the motor
 * 4: Send a forward home signal to the controller and then zero the motor

-The velocity of the constant velocity move uses JVEL and is set to be a 1/10 of the normal velocity unless the macro is set to change it.
+The constant velocity move uses JVEL and is set to be a 1/10 of the normal velocity unless the macro is set to change it.

 **There is a [special homing sequence for Vesuvio](Vesuvio-homing-sequence) because it doesn't quite work until ticket [5739](https://github.com/ISISComputingGroup/IBEX/issues/5739) is done**